Cosine Similarity Is Math, Not Magic

 So far the math behaves the way intuition says it should.
 But compressing many signals into one point is lossy.
 That is where the misconceptions come from.

-Misconception 1: Similar means same.
-People see a 0.92 similarity score and treat it as fact.
-It is not.
-It is the best approximation among the options you gave the system.
-Best does not mean correct.
+1. Similar means same.
+It does not.
+A high similarity score is the best approximation among the options you gave the system, not a guarantee of correctness.

 Now let us walk through why each one is true.